In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

-The reason this represents such a good deal is that you can get outsized value towards first and business class travel.
+The reason this represents such a good deal is that you can get outsized value toward first and business class travel.
 These tickets are often super expensive if paying cash, while they can be a good deal on points.
 On top of that Amex often has transfer bonuses, which can get you even better value.

-Redeem Amex Points Towards Airfare
+Redeem Amex Points Toward Airfare

-Ordinarily, you can redeem Membership Rewards points for about a cent each towards the cost of an airfare purchase, which isn’t that great.
+Ordinarily, you can redeem Membership Rewards points for about a cent each toward the cost of an airfare purchase, which isn’t that great.
 However, if you have the Amex Business Gold Card you can redeem points at a special rate.

 If you book your flight through American Express Travel using the Membership Rewards Pay with Points feature, you get 25% of those points back: